Section 123 of the Constitution of Urabba Parks

-Section 123 of the Constitution of Urabba Parks provides the Parliament may alter the limits (area) of jurisdictional divisions.
+Section 123 of the Constitution of Urabba Parks provides the Parliament may alter the limits (area) of regions.

-Compiled text (Section 123 - Alteration of limits of jurisdictional divisions)
+Compiled text (Section 123 - Alteration of limits of regions)

-The Parliament of Urabba Parks may, with the consent of the legislature of a jurisdictional division, and the approval of the majority of the separate represented members of the jurisdictional division voting upon the question, increase, diminish, or otherwise alter the limits of the jurisdictional division, upon such terms and conditions as may be agreed on.
+The Parliament of Urabba Parks may, with the consent of the legislature of a region, and the approval of the majority of the electors of the region voting upon the question, increase, diminish, or otherwise alter the limits of the region, upon such terms and conditions as may be agreed on.

 Law not made